Solenoid vs SMA Microvalve Technology

-Valve technologies play a crucial role in many industries, from aerospace to biomedical engineering, controlling the flow of liquids and gases.
-There are various options available when it comes to valves, and it can be difficult to choose the best one for your application.
+Microvalves play a crucial role in many industries, from aerospace to biomedical engineering, controlling the flow of liquids and gases in compact dimensions.
+There are various options available when it comes to microvalves, and it can be difficult to choose the best one for your application.

 Solenoid valve vs. memetis valve - size comparison

-In this article we shortly compare two common valve technologies: shape memory alloy (SMA) valves and solenoid valves.
+In this article we shortly compare two common microvalve technologies: shape memory alloy (SMA) microvalves and solenoid valves.

 First, we briefly explain the basis of the two technologies and their main advantages.
-Then we summarize the key differences and compare some of the valves types available on the market.
+Then we summarize the key differences, present the valve technology function schematics and compare some of the microvalve types available on the market.

 memetis microvalve